-Talking to the Local SS office * * is usually best!
-Surveys report some individuals received incorrect information when calling SS's main 800 number!
+Talking to the Local Social Security office is usually best.
+Surveys report that some individuals received incorrect information when calling Social Security's main 800 number.

-Note: Local SS offices, including New London's in the Shaws Cove complex often want to set up a telephone appointment.
+Note: Local SS offices often want to set up telephone appointments.

-I suggest asking for a face-to-face appointment.
-Talking to a local SS Retirement person about signing up at 65 has many advantages.
+I suggest asking for a face-to-face appointment with a SS Retirement person to talk about signing up at 65.
+There are many advantages.
 Ask about:

-● Completing your application for Part B and activating Part A.
+● Completing an application for Part B and activating Part A.

-● The options SS offers to pay your share of Part B monthly cost?
+● SS's options to pay your share of Part B's monthly cost?

 What does Part B cost?

-● Your share, in 2024 for Part B is $174.70.
-It's called the base monthly cost and is 25% of MediCare Part B's overall costs across the US then divided by the number of individuals covered by Part B.
+● Your share of Part B in 2025 is $185.
+This is the base monthly cost.
+It is 25% of MediCare Part B's overall costs across the US, divided by the number of individuals covered by Part B. [Was $174.70 in 2024]

-● Some beneficiaries do!
-When the AGI on a Single filer's IRS 1040 from two years ago is above 103k or 206k for a Joint filer, the monthly cost will be higher than the Base.
+● When an individuals AGI on a Single filer's IRS 1040 from two years ago is above 106k or 212k for a Joint filer, the monthly cost will be higher than the Base.

-Note: The legislation that implemented charging higher-income individuals a bigger share of Part B's overall cost called the extra cost an "income-related monthly adjustment amount" referred to as IRMMA.
+The legislation to charge higher-income individuals a bigger share of Part B's overall cost called it an "income-related monthly adjustment amount" (IRMMA).

-Note: Page two on this link shows the five income-based levels above the 2024 103k base.
-Each income level adds an additional amount each month to the Base amount!
+Note: Page two on this link shows the amount of the five income-based levels above 2024's 103k base.
+Each income level adds an additional amount each month to the current years Base amount!

 * * FYI: You can also sign up online for MediCare on — This SS page :